 - The aviation blunder has the ship's air group sacrifice itself by going out to tackle an incoming bombing raid and then being unable to land back on the carrier due to rough weather, whereas in fact the Harrier, of all aircraft, is best suited to doing this (the pilots elect to eject and be picked out of the sea, and drown to a man instead; the author appears to have done this for dramatic effect, in order to make the carrier's gun and missile fit the only thing that was still defending the convoy).

-- Partly averted elsewhere in the same novel, when the fires on the ship are licking at the walls of the missile magazines.
+- Downplayed elsewhere in the same novel, when the fires on the ship are licking at the walls of the missile magazines.
 The captain orders them flooded to prevent the ship from exploding, despite the fact that there are still men inside.
 This has been done in the World Wars, and would be done again if necessary.
 Whether the missiles would survive the dunking is another matter.

 - Taylor Anderson's Destroyermen series is both played straight and averted.
 The bulk of the named ships, especially the World War II-era ones, never served in said war despite clearly taking part in the battle of the Java sea and later engagements in the book.
 However, wherever else possible, the series is brutally accurate with very few licenses in regards to the ships and their operations wherever possible.
 The changes made are intentional: the author did not want to disrespect sailors killed in combat by using a ship that participated in the war.
 (Mahan and Amagi for instance were decommissioned and scrapped before the second world war, while Walker was scuttled seventeen days after Pearl Harbor.)